Jiisala/Tira-labra-2022/Documentation/testing_report.md

 # Manual testing

 Through out the developement vigorous maual testing has taken place.
 As the aim of the program is to generate usable and above all aesthetically pleasing dungeons, testing the different settings and seeing that everything works as intended has been valuable tool.
-Most of the testing has not been recorded, but the testing done for will be written to a log file that can be inspected later.
-I uploaded a log file from a recent manual testing round to the repo. it can be found from [here](./data/test.log).
+Most of the testing has not been recorded, but, to show an exaple of the process, I wrote a testing session to a log file that can be inspected later.
+I uploaded the log file from a recent manual testing round to the repo. it can be found from [here](./data/test.log).
 It is a 34182 lines long file, so I won't paste it here, but feel free to browse it at will.
 I will however pick some examples and insights and present them bellow.
 Note that after these tests were made, the corridor generating algorithm was slightly changed.
 Many of the different maps would benefit from different coloschemes, but here they are presented as they come out of the program.
 I hope that the reader can use the power of imagination to add color.
+The log file is by no means a full collecton of different possibilities, but should give the observer some insight in how the settings affect the maps.